Home Chemistry Analytical Chemistry Gas Chromatography

 • In the detector, solutes give a series of signals resulting from concentration changes and different rates of elution.

-• The recorder provides a plot of the time ageist composition of the carrier gas stream.
+• A plot or chromatogram of time against the composition of the carrier gas stream appears in the recorder of the GC machine.
 The peaks of the plot give the quantitative data in the gas chromatogram.

 Applications of Gas Chromatography

-Gas chromatography is usually used for the identification and analysis of organic molecules and polymers.
+Gas chromatography instrumentation is usually used for the identification and analysis of organic molecules and polymers.
 In elemental analysis, the class of pyrolysis reactions where the organic products break down into carbon dioxide and water can be carried out by a gas chromatography instrument.
-It can be used in a wide number of industries with different types of applications.
+GC technique can be used in a wide number of industries with different types of applications.

 Food Analysis

-• It is an important branch of analytical chemistry that can be used for the analysis and separation of food products.
+• GC is an important technique in food technology because it can be used widely for the analysis and separation of food products.

-• The gas chromatography technique is used widely for quantitative and qualitative analysis of food.
+• The GC technique is used widely for quantitative and qualitative analysis of food.

-• The technique is used mainly for the analysis of food additives, flavors, and aroma.
+• The technique is used mainly for the analysis of additives, flavors, and aromas added to food products.

-• It can detect toxic elements such as pesticides, fumigants, and naturally occurring toxins in food.
-Therefore, this technique ensures the safety of food products.
+• A GC machine can be used to detect toxic elements or compounds such as pesticides, fumigants, and naturally occurring toxins present in food.
+Therefore, the GC technique ensures the safety of food products.

 Quality Control

-The industries which produce cars, chemicals, and pharmaceuticals can be used gas chromatography instrumentation for quality control.
-Many chemical and pharmaceutical industries produce pure and large quantities of products by the application of gas chromatography.
+The industries which produce cars, chemicals, and pharmaceuticals can use gas chromatography instrumentation for quality control of their products.
+Many chemical and pharmaceutical industries produce pure and large quantities of products by the application of the GC technique.

 Research

-Many new research papers can be published with the help of gas chromatography techniques.
-It is used mainly for researching and analyzing natural products and meteorites that fall to earth from space.
+Many new research papers can be published with the help of gas chromatography instruments.
+However, this technique is used mainly for analyzing natural products and meteorites that fall to Earth from space.

 Forensic Analysis

-The gas chromatography instrument is applicable in many forensic investigation and detection.
-For example, the causes and time of death can be investigated by this instrument.
+The gas chromatography instrument is applicable in many forensic investigations and detections.
+For example, the causes and time of death can be investigated by GC instrument.

 Air Pollution

-Air pollution is a major problem in today’s life.
-It can be negatively affected our health.
-Gas chromatography instrumentation is used for monitoring levels of air pollution caused by different types of air pollutants.
+Air pollution is a major environmental problem in today’s life.
+It can negatively affect nature and the health of human beings.
+GC instrumentation is used for monitoring levels of air pollution caused by different types of air pollutants such as carbon dioxide, nitrogen oxide, sulfur dioxide, sulfur trioxide, etc.

 Advantages of Gas Chromatography